-The next step is to set up the actual space that your experiments will be carried out in.
-This is a topic that we have covered in some detail before, but the main points boil down to having a quiet, private space with the biosensor equipment setup well in advance of any experiments.
+The next step is to set up the actual space where your experiments will be carried out.
+This is a topic that we have covered in some detail before, but the main points boil down to having a quiet, private space with the biosensor equipment set up well in advance of any experiments.
 Planning and preparation will be key to establishing the space that is needed for carrying out clean and consistent experiments.

-You will need to consider the lighting, the location, the electrical components, sound, and even the furniture to ensure an optimal research environment.
-All of this relatively straightforward, but does require forethought, some time, and budget to get started.
+You will need to consider the lighting, the location, the electrical components, the sound, and even the furniture to ensure an optimal research environment.
+All of this is relatively straightforward but does require forethought, time, and budget to get started.

 Before you start collecting data, there is one final thing to consider – how the data will be stored and treated.
 There are various different rules and regulations regarding data storage depending on which part of the world you are in.
 This can be particularly sensitive when collecting sensitive data.